Reign, Portland Thorns battle to a scoreless draw in NWSL Challenge Cup

 Fishlock made her tournament debut in the 73rd minute.
 She missed the three previous preliminary-round matches due to a lower right leg pain.
 The injury suffered during training stalled her comeback from a torn ACL that happened in a match in June 2019.

-Prior to the injury, Fishlock was the league’s Player of the Month for June.
+Before the injury, Fishlock was the league’s Player of the Month for June.
 The honor was because she scored three goals and had one assist for her club in her return from helping Olympique Lyonnais win the UEFA Champions League in May 2019.

 Fishlock picked up where she left off, although out of position at the striker slot Monday.
 She still worked the midfield to serve teammate Taylor Smith a through ball in the 81st minute that could’ve been a statement goal.
 But Smith was flagged offside.